whispir/whispir-java-sdk/README.md

 See the LICENSE.txt and refer to [Whispir's Terms of Service](http://whispir.com/terms-of-service).

 # Change Log

+## Updates April 22, 2016 - Release 2.2.2

+### Added the following:

+* Fixed a bug with DNS lookup when debugHost was being used to specify a non-production host.
+This is only relevant for customers doing testing in a sandbox environment.

 ## Updates April 21, 2016 - Release 2.2.1